 Small Group Classes

-Some areas in the state provide small group instruction for ESL, GED preparation, or basic skills.
+Some areas in the state provide small group instruction for ESL, HiSET preparation, or basic skills.
 Time and length of sessions vary from place to place.

 If you are interested in volunteering, please call the Adult Learner Services Coordinator at 603-752-1927.